Cosmological phase transitions: from perturbative particle physics to gravitational waves: First-order phase transitions

 It is often important to determine whether a transition completes.
 To avoid cosmological constraints on phase transitions that leave finite regions of the Universe in the false vacuum, one can demand that there is vanishing probability of such a region existing in our causal volume.
 A simple completion criterion is that the false vacuum fraction becomes arbitrarily small. \footnote{See \refcite{Turner:1992tz} for a discussion of an alternative completion metric: the uncollided surface area of bubble walls, which is treated further in \refcite{Guo:2020grp, Megevand:2020klf}.} Because \cref{eq:falseVacuumFraction} only approaches zero asymptotically, a completion threshold for the false vacuum fraction is often assumed.
 A completion or final time, $t_f$, can then be found by solving

 where $\epsilon \ll 1$.
 In some studies, $t_p$ and $t_e$ (defined in \cref{sec:percolation}) are treated as the completion time.
 This is equivalent to taking $\epsilon = 0.71$ and $\epsilon = 0.37$, respectively.
-The details of the end of a phase transition are difficult to model because the interaction between bubble walls affects their subsequent growth \cite{Turner:1992tz}, and because of the decay of false vacuum pockets surrounding coalescing bubbles \cite{Cutting:2022zgd, Kawana:2022lba}.
+The details of the end of a phase transition are difficult to model because the interaction between bubble walls affects their subsequent growth \cite{Turner:1992tz}, and because of the decay of false vacuum pockets surrounding coalescing bubbles \cite{Liu:2021svg, Cutting:2022zgd, Lu:2022paj, Kawana:2022lba}.
 Such complications are irrelevant if a precise determination of the end of a transition is not required.
 The completion time is very weakly dependent on the completion threshold $\epsilon$, except in strongly supercooled transitions where the asymptotic value of $P_f$ may be non-zero.

 The competition between regions of the false and true vacua also plays a role in determining whether a transition completes.
 Even with vanishing false vacuum fraction, finite regions of the false vacuum could exist and grow if $\Vphys$ increases during the transition.
-To be confident that no such regions of the false vacuum persist after the transition, one can impose more stringent constraints on the evolution of the physical volume \cite{Turner:1992tz, Ellis:2018mja, Athron:2022mmm}.
+To be confident that no such regions of the false vacuum persist after the transition, one can impose more stringent constraints on the evolution of the physical volume \cite{Turner:1992tz, Ellis:2018mja, Athron:2022mmm}, such as \cref{eq:dvphys-dt-cond} which is the condition for the false vacuum to be decreasing at particular time $t$. \Refcite{Athron:2022mmm} found that \cref{eq:dvphys-dt-cond} at the percolation temperature is more constraining than requiring $P_f < 0.01$ and several other conditions that may be considered, such as applying the same condition at the completion temperature.
+This was demonstrated both analytically for a simple model of simultaneous nucleation, and numerically for various scenarios from the scalar singlet model and a toy model of supercooling,

+Requiring the phase transition completes in particular models can compete with constraints from LIGO data \cite{Athron:2023aqe}, or effectively rule out proposed explanations for data from pulsar timing arrays \cite{Athron:2023mer}.
+However it is also possible that if pockets of the false vacuum persist to low energies they can lead to the formation of primordial black holes due to the total energy density of the false vacuum remnants increasing \cite{Kodama:1982sf, Hall:1989hr, Liu:2021svg,Lewicki:2023ioy}.
+The false vacuum remnants can also form other macroscopic objects (see e.g. \refcite{Kawana:2022lba}) such as quark nuggets \cite{Witten:1984rs}, Q-balls\cite{Krylov:2013qe} and Fermi-balls \cite{Hong:2020est}.